testmycode/tmc-netbeans/README.markdown

+Legacy-ohjelmointiprojekti: TMC
+This a fork for issue 111

 # Test My Code NetBeans plugin #

 This is a NetBeans plugin for the [Test My Code server](https://github.com/testmycode/tmc-server).
 It allows downloading, testing and submitting exercises directly from the IDE.